daguilarm/belich-env-manager/README.md

 // Get all the data as .env
 $allTheDataAsEnv = Env::getEnvContent();

-// Get all the data as Collection:
-$allTheDataAsCollection = Env::getEnvContentAsCollection();

-// Get all the data as array:
-$allTheDataAsArray = Env::getEnvContentAsArray();

-// Other operations with the ,env file data:
+///////// Other operations with the ,env file data:

 // Get a value
 $appName = Env::get('APP_NAME');